-Seahawks suspend radio host Dori Monson after transphobic tweet
+Seahawks radio host Dori Monson suspended after transphobic tweet

-Dori Monson has been suspended indefinitely from hosting the Seahawks’ pregame and postgame radio shows after a tweet he sent mocking the transgender community, The Seattle Times has confirmed.
+Dori Monson has been suspended indefinitely by Bonneville Seattle from hosting the Seahawks’ pregame and postgame radio shows after a tweet he sent mocking transgender people, The Seattle Times has confirmed.

 Monson sent the tweet Wednesday night during the Washington gubernatorial debate between Gov. Jay Inslee and Republican challenger Loren Culp.